sshyran/owntracks-gw/manual/GPIO.md

 Each input (GPIO `1`, `3`, `7`) has an allowed voltage range of +- VIN (9-32V) with LOW being recognized at `<0.5V` and HIGH at `>3.0V`.

-The OwnTracks-Edition of the software surfaces the state (HIGH/LOW) of these pins into MQTT publishes by publishing a payload of `0` or `1`, respectively, depending on the pin's state.
+The OwnTracks-Edition of the software surfaces the state (HIGH/LOW) of these pins into MQTT publishes by publishing a payload of `1` or `0`, respectively, depending on the pin's state.
 One publish occurs per pin as soon as its state changes.
-Note, that the internal state is inverted compared to the external level; this is supposed to be typical for embedded devices.
-In other words, the published payload is `0` for HIGH and `1` for LOW.

 The topic used for publishing is the general topic of the device with `/gpio/<pin>` appended to it:

 ```
-owntracks/acme/van17/gpio/1 1
+owntracks/acme/van17/gpio/1 0
-owntracks/acme/van17/gpio/3 1
+owntracks/acme/van17/gpio/3 0
-owntracks/acme/van17/gpio/7 0
+owntracks/acme/van17/gpio/7 1
 ```

 ![Arduino](art/arduino.png)